Medical Negligence Claims

-If you or a member of your family have suffered because of poor advice or medical treatment and you’re not sure who to speak to, contact us today.
+If you or a member of your family have suffered because of poor advice or medical treatment and you’re not sure who to speak to, we are on hand to assist.
 It’s likely we’ve handled a case like yours, which means we can provide an assessment of your potential medical negligence claim, timescale and compensation.

 We are accredited by the Action Against Medical Accidents (AvMA).
-Our specialist team of medical negligence lawyers have dealt with thousands of cases of injuries sustained as result of poor care from a GP, hospital or clinical professional.
+Plus, our specialist team of medical negligence lawyers have dealt with thousands of cases of injuries sustained as a result of poor care from a GP, hospital or clinical professional.

 We are not a faceless claims management company; we are real lawyers with an enviable track record of successfully winning clients significant compensation awards.
-Our medical negligence team is led by John Hall, who is also our Managing Partner.
+Our medical negligence team is led by John Hall.
 As well as having years of experience running medical negligence claims, John is a panel member of AvMA, and a Senior Litigator with the Association of Personal Injury Lawyers

 John and his team understand that clinical negligence claims can be exceptionally traumatic and stressful for you and your family.
 As experts in this field we can provide sympathetic and professional advice and keep you fully informed at every stage of the process.

 Can I make a no win, no fee medical negligence claim?

 Our medical negligence team understands the financial pressure many of our clients are under.
 Therefore, we offer no win, no fee arrangements (also known as Conditional Fee Arrangements or CFAs).

 Under a no win, no fee arrangements, we will assess your claim and if we judge it has a strong chance of success, we will agree to represent you.
 This approach gives our clients the assurance that we will not put them through the claims process, which can be time-consuming and challenging, unless they have a robust chance of winning compensation.